smartiniOnGitHub/fastify-cloudevents/README.md

   anyway objects are copied to not be shared between instances

 all plugin options are optional, and have a default value.

+Note that all callbacks given to hooks accepts only a single argument: the generated CloudEvent instance, and *not* arguments like in error-first callbacks: (error, data), because here is not really needed.

 For more info on the standard, see the CloudEvents Specification [here](https://github.com/cloudevents/spec).